Swimming with "sharks" at CMU

 But the competition wasn’t over for the remaining teams.
-Students wiped their sweaty palms, adjusted suit jackets and did a few nervous stretches as great white sharks circled onscreen as the theme song from “Jaws” played ominously in the background.
+Students wiped their sweaty palms, adjusted suit jackets and did a few nervous stretches as great white sharks circled onscreen as the theme song from “Jaws” played ominously

 Held in French Auditorium in front of two large projection screens, the pitch competition offered one last chance to compete for prizes such as an audience choice award and best two-minute pitch award.